meetmangukiya/bth-py/README.md

 for your freelance projects that are not on upwork but when you'd like to produce some proof for your employer.

+**Note: Install from source until we have continuous deployment to PyPI since this is currently WIP and under development.**

 ## Installation

 1. Install from source